 It is best to talk to the seller and make arrangements for inspection and the negotiation on a price.
 Then sleep on it for a night.
 This will give you time to make a clear decision on your next purchase.

 Always Research Common Problems

 Check the specific engine that you are looking to buy.
 One car model car comes with two or more engine sizes.
 For example, a VW Jetta could have a 1.8T or a 2.5 liter engine.
-The 1.8T may have some major issues while the 2.5 litter may be the bulletproof engine that you want to buy.
+The 1.8T may have some major issues, while the 2.5 liter may be the bulletproof engine that you want to buy.

 Buying a Used Car From a Dealer

 If you are buying a car from the dealer, often they will give you a 30-day warranty.
 In some states, this is even required.
 If not, they may sell a third party warranty.